Audio: 1974

 This is a reduction to mono from stereo, as no mono version of this album was released.

 This promo single with two label variations had the regular stereo album version on the other side.
-For the stereo side of this single, see US & International 7" Singles & EPs 1974.
+For more details of the stereo side of this single, see US & International 7" Singles & EPs 1974.

-With the first variant (left), the placing of "MONO" as the last line on the right implies it was pressed at Specialty Record Corp, Olyphant, PA.
+With the first variant (left), the placing of "MONO" on the bottom line on the right of the centre hole implies it was pressed at Specialty Record Corp, Olyphant, PA (see the Barry Goldberg US promo single variant 3 above).
 With the second variant (right), the placing of "MONO" as the top line implies it was pressed at Santa Maria, CA. For details of Asylum pressing plants in the USA, see below.

 For details of other Asylum/Island 7" single releases with On A Night Like This in stereo, see US & International 7" Singles & EPs 1974.